 The advantage of recording directly onto the miked-up iPhone is that you will always have a drop-out free, high quality copy of the audio.

 Another point of comparison where AirLinc has an advantage over the G3 is multi-device recording.
-Currently using more than one G3 in close proximity requires quite complicated tuning to avoid intermodulation interference between channels. http://www.bhphotovideo.com/explora/audio/tips-solutions/purchasing-and-setting-multiple-sennheiser-g3-wireless-microphone-systems
+Currently using more than one G3 in close proximity requires quite complicated tuning to avoid intermodulation interference between channels (for example: http://www.bhphotovideo.com/explora/audio/tips-solutions/purchasing-and-setting-multiple-sennheiser-g3-wireless-microphone-systems).

 On the other hand, AirLinc has no problem with intermodulation as it operates on WiFi and records locally so you could run 10 or 20 AirLinc setups in close proximity without any disturbance (although you would need to crowd-source a lot of iPhones / iPods and possibly a WiFi router and plug each channel into a mixer for monitoring).
 On that point, though, AirLinc intends to bring out a multi-channel version before the end of 2016, which will make monitoring your levels in a multi-channel session a whole lot easier.

 Distance tests with both systems reveal the G3’s operating distance with clear line of sight and low RF or WiFi traffic is 137 m (150 yards) as opposed to AirLinc’s 300 m (328 yards).